tuncutku/Portfolio-Engineer/README.md

 ## About The Project

 Portfolio engineer is an application for monitoring portfolio performance and conducting portfolio analytics.
 The app pulls existing portfolio allocations from [Questrade](https://www.questrade.com/home) account and displays it in a detailed report.
-The user has the option o

 Instrument coverage:
 * Equities